articulab/retico-amq/README.md

 reader.add(destination="/topic/ASR", target_iu_type=SpeechRecognitionIU)
 ```

-## How to link them with other modules
+## How to connect them to other modules

 ### AMQWriter